samrith-s/sticky-react-table/README.md

 - Row Renderer
 - Header Renderer
 - Row Selection
+- Infinite Scrolling
+- Keyboard Navigation (as per Gmail)
 - More events (scroll, keyup, keydown, keypress, etc.)
-- Infinite scrolling
-- Keyboard Navifation (as per Gmail's keyboard navigations)

 In the future, we plan on implementing the following: